Daniel Harvie: Aberdeen

 Harvie returned to Aberdeen for the 2017–18 campaign, but found first team opportunities limited and he was released by the club at the end of the season.

 Ayr United

 After leaving Aberdeen, Harvie signed for newly-promoted Scottish Championship side Ayr United on a two-year deal on 26 June 2018.
 He later went on to be named the club's Player of the Year for the 2019–20 season.

 Milton Keynes Dons

 After two seasons with Ayr United, Harvie joined League One club Milton Keynes Dons for an undisclosed fee on 27 July 2020.
 He scored his first goal for the club on 3 October 2020 in a 1–1 draw at home to Ipswich Town.
 On 1 September 2022, Harvie signed a contract extension keeping him at the club beyond the end of the 2022–23 season.

+Wycombe Wanderers

+On 3 July 2024, Harvie joined League One club Wycombe Wanderers for an undisclosed fee.

 International career

 Harvie played for the Scotland U17 side in 2015.
 He was called up to the Scotland U19 squad in August 2016.
 Harvie was named in the Scotland U19 squad for the elite round of the European Championships in March 2017, alongside Dumbarton loanee teammate Ross McCrorie.

 Selected for the Scotland under-21 squad in the 2018 Toulon Tournament, the team lost to Turkey in a penalty-out and finished fourth.